yaswanth1701/simulation_benchmark/README.md

 - Benchmarks with the model having joints and multi-body dynamics.
 - Integration of Mujoco and Drake.

-## Acknowledgment:
+## Call for Contributions and Feedback:
 We would highly appreciate developers of open-source simulators and the robotics community suggesting or implementing new benchmarking ideas using this benchmarking suite and opening a pull request for it.
-If anyone comes across problems while running the benchmark, please inform us by opening an issue.
+If anyone comes across problems while running the benchmark, please let us know by opening an issue.